-Obviously, enhancing a dependence ``to the seed'' is convenient from a practical point of view, but wrong in all strictness since the seeds are drawn from a Gaussian noise in inference.
+Obviously, enhancing a dependence ``to the seed'' is convenient from a practical point of view but wrong in all strictness since the initial noises are drawn from a Gaussian at inference.
 Being more rigorous requires reminding the diffusion models training process~\cite{ho2020denoising}.
-It consists in learning the reverse process of a fixed Markov chain of length $T$ with models that can be interpreted as an equally weighted sequence of denoising autoencoders.
-These last are trained to denoise their input, considered as a noisy version of an input training image $I$.
+It consists of learning the reverse process of a fixed Markov chain of length $T$ with models that can be interpreted as an equally weighted sequence of denoising autoencoders.
+The latters are trained to denoise their input, considered as a noisy version of an input training image $I$.
 In the case of latent diffusion models~\cite{rombach2021highresolution}, the process is embedded into the latent space of a VAE (encoder $\mathcal{E}$ + decoder $\mathcal{D}$), such that the autoencoders are U-net networks $\epsilon_\theta(x_t,t)$, $t=1\dots T$ that denoise the latent code $x_t$ by minimizing the loss $\mathbb{E}_{\mathcal{E}(I),\epsilon\sim\mathcal{N}(0,1)}\left[ || \epsilon -\epsilon_\theta(x_t,t)||_2^2\right]$.
 During inference, the process starts from a latent code $\chi_T\sim\mathcal{N}(0,1)$, denoises it with the U-net $\epsilon_\theta$ to get the final latent code $\chi_0$, then obtains the synthetic image with VAE decoder as $\mathcal{D}(\chi_0)$.
 This last is thus not just dependent on the random seed $\chi_T$ but on the U-net parameter $\theta$ as well.
 These parameters are learned to denoise the latent codes at any step of the diffusion since the reparametrization trick~\cite{ho2020denoising} allows to express the final code directly as: